-I linger over breakfast with my folks, so the sun is already far above the horizon when my Dad and I reach Boyce Thompson Arboretum
+I lingered over breakfast with my parents, so the sun is already far above the horizon when my Dad and I reach Boyce Thompson Arboretum.

 I’m marveling at the tiny hummingbirds buzzing around the flowers, so don’t notice the tiny hummer sitting on a nest hidden in the brush until a local birdwatcher points it out to me.

 I’m quicker to spot the butterflies that flit about, but they are even harder to capture in a photograph than the hummingbirds were!

 I REALLY like cactus blossoms and am delighted to discover an amazing one practically at my feet.

 The whole plant isn’t even two feet tall, making the size of this blossom even more incredible.
 I flag down a maintenance worker who explains that this isn’t a native plant, but agrees that it is gorgeous.

 Further along in the garden, the morning sunlight on the cactus gardens is gorgeous.

 Dad and I spend a lot of time here, admiring the large variety of spiky plants on display.
 The textures are so interesting and intriguing.

 From the cactus garden we wander along Ayers Lake and then up to a look-out with sweeping views.

 Here we enter the area I remember most clearly from a previous visit – a steep canyon with walls adorned with cacti and other hardy plants.